-- the system for reporting on the banks' international payment operations (ITRS); - the system for reporting on the external debt (from the credit indebtedness); - the banks' reports on the stock of assets and liabilities (the banks' report on the deposit money banks book keeping stock); - the monthly reports on stocks and flows (changes and stocks) on the accounts abroad of the residents which are not authorized banks and the stock and flow on settlement accounts (monthly reports-MR); - additional NBRM's reports on the realized turnover in exchange offices and on the official foreign exchange reserves stock of the Republic of Macedonia; - -data from the annual direct investment survey DI 22.
+- the system for reporting on the banks' international payment operations (ITRS); - the system for reporting on the external debt (from the credit indebtedness); - the banks' reports on the stock of assets and liabilities (the banks' report on the deposit money banks book keeping stock); - the monthly reports on stocks and flows (changes and stocks) on the accounts abroad of the residents which are not authorized banks and the stock and flow on settlement accounts (monthly reports-MR); - additional NBRM's reports on the realized turnover in exchange offices and on the official foreign exchange reserves stock of the Republic of Macedonia; - -data from the annual direct investment survey DI 22 up to 2011 and VS 22 starting from 2012. - -quarterly reports for realized and planned financial result for the current year (KVS); - -survey on debt/claims takeovers among residents and nonresidents (POZ); - -quarterly reports on cliams and liabilities on the basis of international commercial operations of residents (KIPO form).